 Chia Seeds - Chia seeds are packed with omega-3 fatty acids and calcium.
 They also provide a great source of fiber, which helps promote colon regularity and improve heart health.
 Chia seeds make a great topping for healthy smoothies.

-Kale - While kale only showed up to the mainstream marketplace a few years back, it has taken the world by storm.
+Kale - While kale only showed up to the mainstream marketplace relatively recently, it has taken the world by storm.
 Kale contains a phytonutrient that has been shown to reduce many types of cancers, including ovarian and breast.
 Rich in vitamins and minerals, and high in fiber, kale is here to stay.

-Now can you see why these foods have been nicknamed “Superfoods”?
+Now can you see why these foods have been nicknamed “superfoods”?
 Next time you are at the market, be sure to toss a few of these in your cart.
-Not only will you improve your health, but your palette will be thanking you as well!
+Not only will you improve your health, but your palate will thank you as well!

 Written by: M Mittler, MS Registered Dietitian

-FB Note: "Superfoods" are an interesting concept because, as mentioned above, the word has not been legally defined or regulated in any sense.
-This is true of many different words in the health industry - particularly when it comes to supplements, which is another reason why it's important to be a skeptical, informed consumer.
-With that said, the list above is by no means inclusive; here are a few more of some of our favorite delicious whole foods that could fit the bill of "superfoods", in no particular order: avocados, berries, bananas, quinoa, watermelon, broccoli, spinach, black rice, beans, lentils, flax seeds, mushrooms, cashews, almonds, beets, squash, carrots, sweet potatoes, peaches, apples, cherries - - really, this list could just go on and on.
+FB Note: The concept of "superfoods" is an interesting one because, as mentioned above, the word has not been legally defined or regulated in any sense.
+This is true of many different words in the health industry, in fact (particularly when it comes to supplements), which is another reason why it's important to be a skeptical, informed consumer.
+There are some foods, however, that research shows help improve health and ward off disease.
+Regardless of what you call them, these foods are super!
+With that said, the list above is by no means all-inclusive; here are a few more of our favorite delicious whole foods that could fit the bill of "superfoods" (in no particular order): avocados, berries, bananas, quinoa, watermelon, broccoli, spinach, black rice, beans, lentils, flax seeds, mushrooms, cashews, almonds, beets, squash, carrots, sweet potatoes, peaches, apples, cherries - - really, this list could just go on and on.
 What are your favorite "superfoods"?